UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 $RoleAssignmentGet

 # Log in to Azure Stack using SPN account
-Connect-AzureRmAccount -EnvironmentName "AzureStackUser" -Credential $AzsCred -ServicePrincipal -TenantId $SubId.TenantId
+Connect-AzureRmAccount -EnvironmentName "AzureStackUser" -Credential $AzsCred -ServicePrincipal -TenantId $TenantDomain

 # Pull location from environment
-$AzureStackRegion = $AzureStackEnvironment.StorageEndpointSuffix.split(".")[0]
+$AzureStackRegion = (Get-AzureRmLocation).Location

 # Test your SPN account by creating a new resource group in Azure Stack
 New-AzureRmResourceGroup -Name $AzureStackResourceGroup -Location $AzureStackRegion